From Apple Bananas to Williams Bananas

 If you're lucky enough to live in a banana-growing climate, your farmers market or local store may well sell a variety of bananas.
 To those of you in less tropical climes, such variety seems like sheer madness and something to look for when you visit.

-What all bananas have in common is a fairly starchy texture, a mildly sweet flavor as compared to other tropical fruits, and the wonderful ability to keep ripening after they've been plucked (well, hacked off) from the trees on which... they've grown.
+What all bananas have in common is a fairly starchy texture, a mildly sweet flavor as compared to other tropical fruits, and the wonderful ability to keep ripening after they've been plucked from their trees.
 As tropical fruits, bananas don't care for the chill of the fridge, so it's best to store them at room temperature, where they'll continue to ripen gradually.
 If you want to speed things up, simply pop them in a paper bag.

 Have too many bananas to handle?
 Throw them in the freezer -- still in the peel, if you want.
 Their texture won't be great for straight eating, but frozen bananas transform smoothies to a milkshake-like thickness and are perfect for baking banana bread or banana muffins.